Thursday, December 31, 2009

 This is my full set of (m) BNC calibration standards - in addition to the OSL and LLC standards, I made some extra loads (12.5, 25, 75, 100 and 200 ohms) to aid calibration of other instruments besides the VNA.

 Update 2011: The excellent article by William Highton on standard definitions just confirms the fact that BNC connectors make poor calibration standards for ultra high frequencies (500 MHz and up).
-The home-brewed BNC standards are perfectly fine for the N2PK VNA with it's max 60 MHz frequency, but I would not use such DIY kit with commercial GHz VNAs.
+The home-brewed BNC standards are perfectly fine for the N2PK VNA with its max 60 MHz frequency, but I would not use such DIY kit with commercial GHz VNAs.
 The standards described above are intended for use with N2PK VNA.
-Using the same construction method but using different connector - SMA or N type will yeld better accuracy with DG8SAQ VNWA.
+Using the same construction method but using different connector - SMA or N type will yield better accuracy with DG8SAQ VNWA or N2PK with N or SMA connectors.

 Tuesday, September 22, 2009